 Of course, equity means equal opportunities for all — regardless of meeting platforms and tools currently in use.
 Webex Devices sensor data is available in the Webex Control Hub, and now available for integration with Smart Workspaces for DNA Spaces.
 And as we remain committed to providing simplified data accessibility for all, Webex devices sensor data integration with third-party workplace management platforms will come later this year.

-Personalized, consistent experiences at any desk
+Personalized, consistent experiences at any desk Return to in-person

 The idea of “equitable experiences for all” is the nirvana of hybrid work experiences, but it can feel like an intimidating goal to reach when “for all” means a lot of people.
 If scale wasn’t a factor, we’d deploy an immersive video conferencing experience in every conference room and remote home office.
 Hybrid work, solved.